guillermollopis/EZCardio/README.md

 This project is licensed under a non-commercial licence.
 It incorporates open-source software developed by others.
 All the software used is free to use, but some has non-commercial licences.
 You may refer to each package’s specific licence if you wish.
 See the licence file for more details.

+If using EZCardio in your research, please mention the program.